utterances/metroBPMapp/README.md

 - Tempo history plot for review
 - Metronome with selectable sounds and visualization
 - Tap-to-detect tempo
+- Quickly launch frequently used tempo by tap-hold app icon on homescreen
+- No Ads or Subscription

 **Modern Design**
 - Optimized for live on-stage use on iPhone and iPad
 - Dark mode for low-power use on devices with OLED displays
+- Live Activity & Dynamic Island support (monitor and control from Home Screen, Lock Screen and Apple Watch)

 **Note:**
 Tempo detection is currently optimized for music with strong rhythmic / percussive elements in quadruple, 6/8 time signatures, performance may vary on other inputs.
 Currently using [TempiBeatDetection](https://github.com/CheckThisCodeCarefully/TempiBeatDetection) by John Scalo.
 I plan to improve the algorithm, collaborators welcome.